-Ria Money Transfer is a major international money remittance company with in-person or online services available in 159 countries around the world.
+Ria Money Transfer is a major international money remittance company with in-person or online services available in over 165 countries around the world.
 Like other organizations in the financial services sector, they are under constant pressure from regulators to prevent fraud and money laundering from occurring via their services.

 Their business model comes with several inherent risks.
 Ria must monitor millions of transactions flowing internationally.
 And international money transfer is often a target of bad actors looking to launder dirty money.
 On top of this, they must monitor agents, their first line of defense, who may fall under the pressure of criminal organizations in some areas.